product analytics

 • Remove outliers from the data set.

-2. How do you determine discrepancy?
+2. How do you determine data discrepancy?

 There is no definitive answer to this question as it can vary depending on the context and what type of data is being analyzed.
 However, some methods for determining discrepancies in data include comparing different data sets to look for inconsistencies, using statistical analysis to identify outliers, and conducting audits or reviews.

-3. What are the types of discrepancy?
+3. What are the types of data discrepancy?

 There are four types of discrepancies in data: